Chapter 9 - Living Under the Hollywood Sign

 I was still processing the drive while I got ready for Disney.
 I had a measure of excitment about it.
 It was Disney for god’s sake.
 They were on everyone’s fantasy list of employers.
 Or so it seemed from the outside.
 I arrived at Disney Interactive while they were in temporary headquarters.
 Their new digs were being renovated.
 I got shown to my office, knowing no one, but my friend who was on the tech team.
 I proceeded to attend these huge meetings of over 30 people.

 There was lots of conversation about Disney Interactive becoming a game company to compete with Activision and Electronic Arts.
 It also became apparent to me that they had no technology to build games.
-Real game companies invested lots of time and money to build those development tools and platforms like we had at POV.
-Being the new guy and not clear on what I was to be doing I didn’t tell them that.
+Real game companies invest lots of time and money to build those development tools and platforms like we had at POV.
+Being the new guy and not clear on what I was to be doing I couldn't tell them that.
+Just didn't have the energy to take them on.
 I didn’t think that traditional video games were their future.
 It really was the new game… the Internet.

 The Road Back

 I resumed my therapy with Jackie, but she sensed we had reached some sort of plateau.
 I was so emotionally fragile that I couldn’t dig out the next piece.
-She finally suggested that I consider medication to help.
+She finally suggested that I consider medication that might help me find some stability.
 I had never taken anything like that before.
-She sent to me psychiatrist who would do the work up and prescribe.
+She sent me to a psychiatrist who would do the work up and prescribe.

 I was also beginning to share some of what was going on with me with friends.
 To my surprise many of them were also on anti-depressants.
-My psych doc prescribed Zoloft, a member of the depression drug family.
-It came with instructions that my symptoms might get worse for a couple of weeks before it got better, if it did.
+My psych doc prescribed Zoloft.
+It came with instructions that my symptoms might get worse for a couple of weeks before they got better, if it did.

-One of the things that Jackie and I had done a lot of work on was my fear I was not remembering something terrible that had happened in my younger life.
-That somehow I had pushed it back and now it was emerging.
-If you remember, my Boy Scout leader had been caught molesting boys in a cabin that I had been in.
+One of the things that Jackie and I had done a lot of work on was my fear I was not remembering something dark that had happened in my childhood.
+What was my angry/fear about at some deep level?
+Had I pushed something back and now it was emerging.
+If you remember, my Boy Scout leader had been caught molesting boys in a cabin that I had stayed with him in.
 I was worried that it had happened to me.

-It turned out after much digging, there was nothing there, but there was something that we noticed.
-I had brought pictures of my childhood in to use as reference.
+It turned out after much digging, there was nothing deep/dark there, but there was something else that we noticed.
+I had brought pictures of my childhood to use in our sessions to use as reference.
 I noticed that up to about age 7, we all (me) looked happy as a family.
 After that there was something else in the images that suggested something had changed.
 I was well aware that in my teens my Dad and Mother had fought over me as part of the issues they were dealing with.
 Jackie suggested that I invite my mother to come to one of our sessions.
-(Dad was already dead) What had emerged in the work we did was that I had a real issue finding my mother in any of it.
+(Dad was already dead) What had emerged in the work we did was that I had a real issue finding my mother in any of the past memories from early on.
 Dad was clear, a big presence, but it was like my mother wasn’t there.

-She brought a bunch of letters I had written to both of my parents at different times in my childhood promising to be better.
+She brought a bunch of letters I had written to both my parents at different times in my childhood promising to be better.
 They brought back a lot of the trauma.
+I could feel the shame well up.
 However, the real story she brought to share was the timing of the first time my Dad had talked to her about leaving.
 I was 7 years old.
+This was much earlier than I thought of them having problems.
 She had three small kids, no real career, so you can imagine how that must have frightened her.
 Would I, as a sensitive kid, feel the change in her?
 Would I assume it had something to do with me?
 Did I feel…”left” “not seen”.

 One last thing she asked for in return.
 She wondered if I would be there for her when she became too old to care for herself.
-The fact that she had to ask was a measure to me about how much she didn’t feel she really knew me as an adult.
+The fact that she had to ask was a sign of how much she didn’t feel she really knew me as an adult.
 I said yes of course and her request stuck with me until years later when she would be on her death bed and needed my help.
-Helping her was part of a powerful final act between us.
+Helping her in that moment was part of a powerful final act between us.
 More on this later.

-What I had learned working in these big corporate environments was that they would “meeting” you to death.
+What I had learned working in these big corporate environments was that they had a tendency to “meeting” you to death.
 Disney was particularly guilty of this.
 I had watched as someone brought an idea into one of these gatherings and by the time all the pundits were through with it, there was no creative life left in it.
 However, every now and then the bean counters got so desperate they were open to another way of working.

-One of the extreme limitations of the Internet at this time was its limited bandwidth.
+One of the extreme limitations of the Internet then was its limited bandwidth.
 There was no such thing as broadband yet and even though Disney.com was getting millions of visitors already, what you could do was very crude.
-Cliff and I flew up to Pixar, which in those days was in a strip mall and met with my old friend from Lucasfilm, Ed Catmull.
+Cliff and I flew up to Pixar, which in those days was in a strip mall and met with my old friend from Lucasfilm, Ed Catmull who was running the place for Steve Jobs.
 He opened up his art department to us.
 They gave us small animations of each of the Toy Story characters.

 The Kalachakra Mandala

-Jane Bay and I had talked some over the years.
-On my drive about that I re-named my “apology” tour I had stopped in Marin as part of my twelve step like program.
-I tried to apoligize for all the hurt I had caused her.
-She had been quite forgiving, reminding me she had a part to play in our troubles as well.
+My ex-wife Jane Bay and I had talked some over the years.
+On my drive about at Xmas that I re-named my “apology” tour I had stopped in Marin as part of my twelve step like program.
+I tried to apologize for all the hurt I had caused her.
+She was quite forgiving, reminding me that she had a part to play in our troubles as well.

-She was calling to ask me if she could send someone to me for help.
+Now, she was calling to ask if she could send someone to me for help.
 She rarely asked anything of me so I said yes.
 Barry Johnson arrived a few days later on a mission to get to the Disney Foundation with something he had developed.
 I could help him do that with a phone call.

-Barry became a monk, crimson robes and all, and as his story goes stayed for 10 years.
+Barry became a monk, crimson robes and all, and as his story was told stayed for 10 years.
 While he was there he was exposed to the Tibetan sand paintings.
-These were sacred art pieces that were created by the monks positioning one grain of colored sand at a time into a mandala design and then destroyed.
+These were sacred art pieces that were created by the monks positioning one grain of colored sand at a time into a mandala design and then they would destroy it.
 A reminder of our impermanence.
 The west had not seen them yet.

-After his first mission was complete, Barry organized a program using the creation of sand paintings as a collaborative project between mixed groups of young Tibetan monks and serious youth offenders.
+After his first mission was complete, Barry organized a program utilizing the creation of sand paintings as collaborative projects between mixed groups of young Tibetan monks and serious US youth offenders.
 He thought the healing power of constructing the sand paintings could turn some of the youth offenders around.
 That was why he wanted an introduction to the Disney Foundation.
 He wanted them to house this program at Epcot in Florida.

-When Barry arrived he handed me a big floppy disc.
+When Barry arrived at Disney for our lunch he handed me a big floppy disc.
 He was being very mysterious.
 I put it in my computer and up on the monitor came a dark field with the beginning of what looked like little colored lights appearing.
 They were tracing a circular pattern and it was a few minutes before I realized that this was the Kalachakra Mandala.
-It was appearing as a screen saver, revealing itself in the way the monks constructed it.
+It was appearing as a screen saver, revealing itself in the way the monks constructed it bit by bit of sand.
 I was blown away by its beauty.
 I flipped it up on to my group’s network and people started looking out over their cubicles asking what this was.

 Barry invited me to come to the training.
 At that point, like many in Hollywood, I had been to a few short public talks the Dali Lama had given.
 My brother’s wife Virginia Miller and I had been to one together in LA earlier.
 I had liked the energy he resonated, but there was no way I could take off a week from work.
 Barry had this way of looking at you that screamed “really” and since the Toy Story project was mostly done, I agreed to come, having no idea how this event would alter me in a myriad of ways.